joanjoantan/vehicle-inspection-app/README.md

 yarn test
 ```

-### Technologies Used

-The Vehicle Inspection App is built using the following technologies:

-React: A JavaScript library for building user interfaces.
-TypeScript: A statically typed superset of JavaScript.
-HTML/CSS: For structuring and styling the application.
-Node.js: For running JavaScript on the server (used for development and testing).
-Jest: A JavaScript testing framework.
-Git: For version control.

 ### Folder Structure

 The project directory is structured as follows:

-- public: Contains static assets and the HTML file.
+- `public`: Contains static assets and the HTML file.
-- src: Contains the source code for the React application.
+- `src`: Contains the source code for the React application.

-- components: Contains React components.
+  - `components`: Contains React components.
-- data: Contains example data for vehicles and inspections.
+  - `data`: Contains example data for vehicles and inspections.
+  - `themes`:
+    The `themes` directory contains custom styling themes for the application.
+These themes are used to define the visual appearance of the app, including colors, fonts, and other styling elements.
-- App.tsx: The main application component.
+  - `App.tsx`: The main application component.

 ### Assumptions Made